-10 Things Every App Developers Can Learn in 2022
+10 Things Every App Developers Should Learn in 2023

-Flutter, React Native, Kotlin, Native Script, Android 13, iOS 14, and much more
+Flutter, React Native, Kotlin, Nativescript, Android, iOS, and much more

 Hello guys, Mobile application development is an exciting field for programmers as it has all kinds of opportunities, from freelancing to working at large companies and launching your own apps like Angry Bird, Flappy Bird, or Pokemon Go and becoming an App millionaire.

 If one of your goals in 2023 to learn Mobile application development and you wondering how to start, then you have come to the right place.
 In this article, I am going to share 10 technologies you can learn to become a mobile application developer or someone who wants to improve as a mobile application developer for Android and iOS platforms can learn in 2023.

 This list includes things like framework, programming languages, and platforms, almost everything a mobile developer needs.